JessicaDosseh/Omega-Web-App/README.md

 - [ ] Run `git pull` to make sure all your files are up to date.
 >> For more information on [submodules](https://chrisjean.com/git-submodules-adding-using-removing-and-updating/)

 DO your magic!

-🔥 As of right now you can not run expo within you work space :( [Issues documentation](https://github.com/JessicaDosseh/Omega-Web-App/pull/1#issuecomment-633067802)
+🔥 As of right now you can not run expo within you work space :( <br>
+[Issues documentation](https://github.com/JessicaDosseh/Omega-Web-App/pull/1#issuecomment-633067802)

 > To run your expo work space
 - [ ] Click this [LINK](https://github.com/JessicaDosseh/Omega-Expo/tree/fc2a50214abf7315ad00bca6241d9a1fca7dfee2), fork a copy and clone it in your terminal.